The Pros & Cons of Cinder Block House Builds

 Hollow blocks are the most prolific type of block on building sites for foundations, columns, garages, and fences.
 They're known for their strength.

 Not very common, but add a decorative appeal.
 They're finished with texture on one or both sides to create a dramatic effect.
 They absorb moisture, so they require a waterproof sealant.

 Partitioning Cinder Blocks

 These lightweight but sturdy blocks are used in the trade to form rooms and hallways and divide spaces into sections.
 They also distribute the weight of a house.
 Skilled tradespeople can build partition walls quickly.

 Foundation Cinder Blocks

 Foundations are the backbone of a house and carry the weight on durable, stacked foundation blocks.
+These cinder blocks themselves weigh more than ones used for walls, too.
 The first row of blocks sits on the footing, and each block row is joined with a cement mixture and reinforced with vertical rebars for strength.